surivineela/octopets/README.md

 | Visual Studio Code | Latest | [Download VS Code](https://code.visualstudio.com/) |
 | C# Dev Kit | Latest | [C# Dev Kit Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) |

+### 💬 Prompts

+You can find prompts that can be used to generate the project as well as automatically identity and run tests on it in the [`.github/prompts`](/.github/prompts/) folder.

 ### 📦 Installation

 1. Clone the repository